Frequently Asked Questions (FAQs)

 Have a question about Miss Maria’s Dance School?
 Select a category.

-Online at www.brownpapertickets.com beginning Friday, June 1 at 8:00 am.
+Online at www.brownpapertickets.com beginning Saturday, June 1 at 8:00 am.
 Please be sure to click on the correct recital show time when purchasing your tickets online.
 Tickets are assigned seats and ticket purchases are non-refundable.
-You may also purchase your tickets at the studio beginning on Friday, June 1 at 9:00 am and assuming we do not sell out, you may also purchase your tickets at the door at the recital.
+You may also purchase your tickets at the studio in Great Hall beginning on Saturday, June 1 at 9:00 am and assuming we do not sell out, you may also purchase your tickets leading up to the event and at the door the day of the recital.
 Please note that many seats in the first few rows will already be sold prior to June 1.
-The reason for this is that about 30 families need to attend two recital shows and purchase tickets for two shows since they have children performing in more than one show.
-Since they have to attend two shows and purchase tickets for two shows at $13 per ticket, we provide them with the courtesy of selling them their tickets prior to when we open ticket sales to everyone else who only needs to attend one recital show.
+The reason for this is that each year, 25 to 30 families need to attend more than one recital show since they have children performing in more than one show.
+Since they have to attend two shows and purchase tickets for two shows at $13 per ticket, we provide them with the courtesy of selling them their tickets prior to when we open ticket sales to others who only attend one recital show.
 Families who need to attend more than one show have already been contacted by our studio.

 Recital DVDs and flowers will be sold by outside vendors at the recital.
 Order forms for DVDs are available at our studio and will also be available on recital day.
 Please click HERE for more details about our DVDs.
 There are no pre-orders for flowers but the vendor will have more than enough bouquets available for sale at the recital.
 For images of flowers and more information, please click HERE.
 A portion of the proceeds from flower sales will be donated to the Dana Farber Cancer Institute in memory of Sandy Jones, Miss Amanda’s mom.